gowizzard/dotfiles/README.md

 ### Change default shell

 > [!TIP]
 > Fish is not installed by default on macOS, so i have installed it using Homebrew.
+You can find more information about Fish on their [website](https://fishshell.com/).

 To change the default shell to Fish, you need to add the following line to the `/etc/shells` file.